This chapter will provide a cursory overview of Ithkuil’s phonology, orthography, and morphology.

 =

 Ithkuil is an agglutinative language.
-This means that words are formed mainly by gluing ("agglutinating") morphemes with consistent meaning in the form of prefixes, suffixes, tone, and stress onto a main "root" word.
+This means that words are formed mainly by gluing ("agglutinating") various affixes onto a main "root" word, like building blocks.

-English has some agglutinative aspects; for example, the word "uncharacteristically" is a precise word that is derived from the attachment of affixes "un-", "-istic", and "-(al)ly" to a main root with a much broader meaning, "character".
-Ithkuil operates in this manner, but to a much more extreme extent, which will be demonstrated in the following chapters.
+English has some agglutinative aspects; for example, the word "uncharacteristically" is a complex word that is derived from the attachment of affixes "un-", "-istic", and "-(al)ly" to a less specific main root, "character", in order to give it a deeper meaning.
+Ithkuil operates similarly, but to a much more extreme extent, which will be demonstrated in the following chapters.

 =